-- 1. Expand clinical services for TBI survivors and veterans at the UM Neural Injury Center: - A. The NIC has screened and provided follow-up services for 119 TBI survivors, and has provided neuropsychological testing to those individuals with lasting brain damage that affects academic performance. - 2.
-Develop a comprehensive panel of tests to diagnose mild TBI: - A. TBI survivors and non-injured controls have been assessed using the following newly developed technologies: Synergy Applied Medical Research BalanceLab, cognitive fatigue testing, VAST divergent thinking assessment, FYR diagnostics blood based biomarker testing, and Neurokinetics I-portal assessments.
-Combined together, they provide a comprehensive overview of brain damage after TBI. - 3.
-Develop micro RNA inhibitors to reduce nerve damage after TBI: - A. microRNA inhibitors have been developed and are being validated in laboratory testing prior to use in the animal model. - B. A neuroprotective drug, owned by UM and discovered by Dr. Rau, has been tested and has significant therapeutic potential for victims of TBI.
+- 1. Expand clinical services for TBI survivors and veterans at the UM Neural Injury Center: - A. The NIC has screened and provided follow-up services for 119 TBI survivors, 40 of whom are veterans, and has provided neuropsychological testing to those individuals with lasting brain damage that affects academic performance. - B. Data collection is underway to determine barriers to concussion screening and define best interventions to encourage early screening and treatment in two at-risk Montana populations (student veterans and CSKT). - 2.
+Develop a comprehensive panel of tests to diagnose mild TBI: - A. TBI survivors and non-injured controls (166 subjects total) have been assessed using the following newly developed technologies: Synergy Applied Medical Research BalanceLab, cognitive fatigue testing, VAST divergent thinking assessment, FYR diagnostics blood based biomarker testing, and Neurokinetics I-portal assessments.
+Combined together, they provide a comprehensive overview of brain damage after TBI. - B. 3 new IP disclosures and patents from research have been filed. - 3.
+Develop micro RNA inhibitors to reduce nerve damage after TBI: - A. microRNA inhibitors have been developed and are being validated in laboratory testing prior to use in the animal model.